 Burgers Quebec Style

-While we were enjoying all of this amazing bread, we also know that we could not survive by bread alone.
+While we were enjoying all of this amazing bread, we also know that we could not survive on bread alone.
 We’ve always enjoyed a good burger, so this was another dish we wanted to find.
 Fortunately, our visit to the Fort Museum put us right by one of the premier spots for one of these handheld masterpieces.
 Le Chic Shack has uncovered the plan for a perfect burger.
 Most of their signage may be in French, but the diagram of a good sandwich is a universal language.
 Just looking at that beautiful assembly of flavors reminds me of the amazing taste that came with every bite.
 Oh, did I mention that they drizzle their house-made chips with maple syrup?

 When visiting a new destination, we try to uncover rituals and habits common with the locals.
-It’s fun discovering new foods and activities that help expand our personal horizon.
+It’s fun discovering new foods and activities that help expand our personal horizons.
 Upper Town, in Quebec City, was a chance to sample our first taste of Poutine.
 This Canadian dish is a carb-rich combination that combines French fries, fresh cheese curds, and gravy.
 The combination may sound a little unusual, but the flavors blend so well together.
 After this first taste, we would find other opportunities to sample it again.
-We quickly discovered that there is no “one way” to make this dish, as each place puts their unique twist on it.
+We quickly discovered that there is no “one way” to make this dish, as each place puts its unique twist on it.

 How’s the BBQ in Quebec City?